datacarpentry/semester-biology/exercises/Expressions-variables-3-R.md

 4. And then multiple the current value by 5 and assign that value back to the same variable
 5. Print the temperature in degrees Celsius

-Now do the same thing again, but this time using combined operators, and a starting temperature of 98.6 degrees.